post-add

 In their call to action towards 2030, the SDGs emphasize intersectoral coordination and cooperation between governments, civil society and businesses to achieve its goals.
 This would translate to strengthening the countries' capacity to manage the private sector and mixed health systems for the health sector, so that providers can more effectively contribute to the Universal Health Coverage (UHC) goal.
 To this end, public-private partnerships are increasingly seen as a vital avenue for tackling health challenges.
 One of the best examples in India is FOGSI's partnership with the Public Health Department, Government of Maharashtra under LaQshya-Manyata, aimed at improving the quality of care in private maternity facilities.

 FOGSI’s recent collaboration with the National Accreditation Board for Hospitals and Healthcare Providers (NABH)/Quality Council of India (QCI), India’s apex body for accreditation and quality promotion, to advance the Government’s vision to improve the quality of maternity services in the country.
-This collaboration is intended to reinforce ‘One Nation One Standard’ where clinical standards of hospitals and nursing homes having maternal care facilities, will be jointly assessed by NABH and FOGSI, in an effort to achieve consistent, safe, and respectful care for mothers during and after childbirth.
+This collaboration is intended to reinforce ‘One Nation One Standard’ where clinical standards of hospitals and nursing homes having maternal care facilities, will be jointly assessed by NABH and FOGSI, to achieve consistent, safe, and respectful care for mothers during and after childbirth.
 Envisioned to improve and standardise quality across all maternal and child health facilities in the country, the collaboration is a landmark step in our evolving health system.

 The role of professional associations in making India a safer place for childbirth

 To illustrate, the Federation of Obstetric and Gynecological Societies of India's (FOGSI) flagship initiative, Manyata, involves the public and the private sector at the foundational level.
 It equips health care staff with essential clinical and patient care protocols to deliver a safe and respectful birthing experience to mothers through quality improvement and certification.
-Manyata, a quality certification program for private facilities spread across 22 states, not only helps improve quality but also equity6.
+Manyata, a quality certification program for private facilities spread across 22 states, not only helps improve quality but also equity.
 The endeavor skills teams in private facilities including in India's remote, hard-to-reach, and underserved areas, particularly the Aspirational Districts, and is trying to usher in a “Quality Culture” across private facilities, so that that every mother receives standardised care.

 Our Prime Minister, Narendra Modi, has also heralded a focus on strengthening the public-private partnerships in the quest for making India self-reliant.
 As he expressed that "To keep India ready for any eventuality, it is critical to strengthen the health sector."
 Therefore, strong partnerships are imperative to revolutionise the health ecosystem.
 These need to be guided by science in this case evidence gathered on what can better population level outcomes.